HagOrMan/Tutorials/BashAliases.md

-# Why should you care about bash aliases?
+# Why Should You Care About Bash Aliases?
 Navigating a terminal is an essential skill as a developer.
 However, you'll find that some common commands get tiring to type out every time.
 That's a lot of friction in your development. **The solution?**

 > Bash aliases, a quick way to turn a command like `git checkout` into something short like `gco`

 **So come along as I give a quick rundown on how you can begin building your *bash castle***, a collection of aliases to massively improve your efficiency and reduce characters typed by at least 75\% <sup>[\[1\]](#extra-notes)</sup>.

-# What is bash?
+# What Is Bash?
 This tutorial uses bash as a short form for "bash terminal", which refers to a Unix-like terminal.
 These terminals support aliases, whereas the default Windows terminals (e.g. Command Prompt and Powershell) do not.

 If your terminal doesn’t support aliases, I highly recommend using Git Bash or another Unix-like terminal.
 I'm on Windows, so Git Bash is the simplest option <sup>[\[2\]](#extra-notes)</sup>.